mossblaser/place-and-route-interchange-format/reference_implementation/README.md

 route via the supplied file formats.
 The implementation will at some point get a full suite of tests and get pulled into Rig but for now it will live here...

+You'll need Rig v0.8.0 or later installed to use these scripts.
+You can grab this from [PyPI](https://pypi.python.org/pypi/rig/) as usual:

+    pip install "rig>=0.8.0"

 Example usage: